 Do you have the right setup under the bonnet?

 I like to think of SEO as being a bit like a race car mechanic.
-You can fine tune a race car to get the best out of it but if the parts used in putting that race car together are in some way flawed – forget it.
-It is often better and involves less money to start again with the right motor if you want to compete.
+You can fine tune a race car to get the best out of it but if the parts used to put the race car together are in some way flawed – forget it.
+It is often better and involves less money and hassle to start again with the right motor if you want to compete.

 Website design has changed a lot in recent years with the arrival of large numbers of content management systems introduced to help people who aren’t web developers put a website together with little to no knowledge of code.